 Did you know that Instagram gives brands 25% more engagement than any other social media platform?
-And, according to Shopify, the average order value from Instagram marketing is $65.00 – that’s higher than all other social media platforms excluding Polyvore.
-It just might pay to take some time to learn more about this network and find out ways you can get your company more active on it.
+And, according to Shopify, the average order value from Instagram marketing is $65.00 It just might pay to take some time to learn more about this network and find out ways you can get your company more active on it.

 Every second, thousands of posts are being made across social networks.
 Using visuals is a great way to stand out in the crowd.
 All of the main social media platforms allow you to use images, giving you a great opportunity to create some unique and noticeable marketing materials.
 This is one area where you’ll find a great reward for the time invested.

 Who doesn’t like free stuff?
-Giveaways can be a great way to spread the word, especially if it’s a digital offering or product that is inexpensive to produce.
+Giveaways can be a great way to spread the word, especially if it’s a digital offering or product that’s inexpensive to produce.
 To help you maximize your giveaway marketing efforts, here are a few ideas.

-Donations of time, products, services or money can not only be a great way to support local organizations, but also create some good publicity for yourself as well.
-Make sure to choose a charity that not only means something to you, but will also resonate with your customers as well.
+Donations of time, products, services, or money can not only be a great way to support local organizations, but they can also create some good publicity for yourself.
+Make sure to choose a charity that not only means something to you, but will also resonate with your customers, as well.